Special considerations for building master process flows - caches

 Yes

-cache can be replaced, the cache key cannot.
-As such, you should ensure that the given cache key in your master process flow utilises variables to ensure that it's unique at runtime - please see Referencing variables for unique cache keys, below.
+If, for some reason, you do not take this approach, please ensure that the given cache key in your master process flow utilises variables to ensure that it's unique at runtime - otherwise, cached data from one environment may overwrite data from another.
+Please see Referencing variables for unique cache keys for more information.

 Flow